-The Abolition of Man (1944).
+I. Natural Law: The Moral Foundation for Good Government The Abolition of Man (1944).

-- An analysis of the philosophical and moral decline of the West. - The foundation of Lewis' political philosophy. - Natural Law. - The moral precepts that humans sense intuitively as a result of the Imago Dei. - ▶ The Tao (Dao) the self-evident first principles of moral reasoning.

-- The consequences of rejecting the moral law:

-- CSL: Once we eliminate moral standards, we abolish ma moral being and a creature made in the image of God.

-- The result: "Men without chests" who are driven by their passions.
+- An analysis of the philosophical and moral decline of the West. - The foundation of Lewis' political philosophy. - Natural Law. - The moral precepts that humans sense intuitively as a result of the Imago Dei. - The Tao (Dao) the self-evident first principles of moral reasoning. - The consequences of rejecting the moral law: - CSL: Once we eliminate moral standards, we abolish man as a moral being and a creature made in the image of God. - The result: "Men without chests" who are driven by their passions. - Dystopia.

-- Dystopia.

 - Natural Law: Some basic principles.

 - The classical origins of Natural Law.

 - Christian applications.

 - Modern proponents.

-- Martin Luther King Jr., "Letter from a Birmingham Jail."
+- Martin Luther King Jr.'s "Letter from a Birmingham Jail."